Table of Contents

-Alcohol detox has earned the reputation for being pretty grueling.
-While there is some truth to this, what the individual needs to understand is that the process is usually completed within one week, and that the physical and psychological discomforts will be attended to by an expert detox team that will provide medications.
+Alcohol detox has earned a reputation for being pretty grueling.
+While there is some truth to this, what the individual needs to understand is that the process is usually completed within one week and that the physical and psychological discomforts will be attended to by an expert detox team that will provide medications.
 Benzodiazepines will assist with anxiety, insomnia, and risk of seizure, while over the counter medications can help with nausea and fever.

 Many individuals who are in need of treatment for an alcohol use disorder will assume it is not financially possible and therefore do not pursue getting the help they need.
 This is often not the case, since their health insurance plan is likely to cover some if not much of the expense related to rehab.
 In addition, some rehabs offer financing options to assist the individual with a payment plan for out-of-pocket expenses.